dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 ---
+layout: post
-title: Reducing  inheritance ( and code) using namspaces
+title: Reducing  inheritance ( and code) with Type Safety using Namspaces
+date: 2018-01-01T00:00:00.000Z
 ---

-# Reducing  inheritance ( and code) with Type Safety using namespaces
+# Reducing  inheritance ( and code) with Type Safety using Namespaces

 As Sean Parent has famously said ["Inheritance Is The Base Class of Evil"](https://channel9.msdn.com/Events/GoingNative/2013/Inheritance-Is-The-Base-Class-of-Evil)